leaderanalytics/LeaderPivot.BlazorDemo/README.md

 ![Leader Analytics](./logo.png)

-# Blazor Demo Application for LeaderPivot
+# Blazor Demo Application for LeaderPivot.Blazor

 LeaderPivot.Blazor is an easy to use pivot table control for Blazor applications.

-This demo application showcases some of the features of LeaderPivot and provides a copy/paste template you can use to implement the control in your app.
+This demo application showcases some of the features of LeaderPivot.Blazor.
+It also provides a copy/paste template you can use to implement the control in your app.
+You will also want to look at the [LeaderPivot.TestData repository](https://github.com/leaderanalytics/LeaderPivot.TestData) for examples of how to create `Measures` and `Dimensions`.

-Click the Controls button in the upper right corner of the page to customize the look of the control.
+* Click the Controls button in the upper right corner of the page to customize the look of the control.

-Dimension buttons can be dragged within an axis or across axis to re-dimension the displayed data.
+* Dimension buttons can be dragged within an axis or across axis to re-dimension the displayed data.
 Clicking a dimension buttons toggles the sort direction for that dimension.

-Included color themes - you can customize as needed:
+Four color themes are included - you can customize as needed:

 Primary